KyawKoKoSan/DevOps/bug_reports/bug_report_05(Calculation error in population details by countries).md

 ---
 description: "Calculation error in population details by countries"
-expected_behavior: "should show correct calculated numbers instead of wrong population in cities "
+expected_behavior: "Should show correct calculated numbers instead of wrong population in cities "
-actual_behaviour: "showing wrong population in cities  instead of correct calculated numbers"
+actual_behaviour: "Showing wrong population in cities  instead of correct calculated numbers"
 priority: "P2"
-impact: "moderate impact as that is not important to show the message 'correct calculated numbers' instead of wrong population in cities "
+impact: "Moderate impact as that is not very important to show the message 'correct calculated numbers' instead of wrong population in cities "
 screenshots: |
   [Bug Screenshot 1](https://github.com/AdamCold/group7/blob/develop/bug_reports/bugs_image/bug5.png)